-See "Course Prefix Index," page 304, for the location of all ASU West courses by prefix.
+See "Course Prefix Index," page 304, for the location of all West campus courses by prefix.
 See the "Key to Course Listings" for help in understanding listings.

 Campus code.
-Campus codes are used for all courses offered at ASU Main (M), ASU East (E), and ASU West (W) in the Schedule of Classes, on transcripts, and enrollment documents.
+Campus codes are used for all courses offered at the Tempe campus (M), East campus (E), and West campus (W) in the Schedule of Classes, on transcripts, and enrollment documents.
 The campus code identifies the campus that maintains academic control over the course (i.e., course content, registration restrictions, general studies designations, and other curricular matters).